CloudLabs-Samples/EduLabs/DataScience/windows/lab.md

    * **Azure Username/Email**:  <inject key="AzureAdUserEmail"></inject>
    * **Azure Password**:  <inject key="AzureAdUserPassword"></inject>

 10. In the Azure portal click on the Subscriptions option.
-Copy the Subscription ID and paste it in a notepad file as we will need in the next step.
+Copy the Subscription ID and paste it in a notepad file as we will need it in the next step.

     ![](../images/gp7.png)

     ![](../images/gp8.png)

-11. Scroll down and under the **Configure your Azure ML Workspace** provide the following details, leave the region as default, and run the cell.
+11. Scroll down and under the **Configure your Azure ML Workspace** section provide the following details, leave the region as default, and run the cell.

     - Subscription ID: Paste the Subscription ID you had copied in the previous step.
     - Resource Group: **dslab-<inject key="DeploymentID"></inject>**